Easter in Armenia (Zatik): A Tradition You Don’t Just See — You Feel

 A Family-Centered Tradition

-Unlike many modern holidays, Easter in Armenia remains deeply personal.
+Easter in Armenia remains deeply personal and centered around family.

-• the focus is on connection, not entertainment
+• the focus is on connection rather than entertainment

-The following day is dedicated to remembrance — many families visit cemeteries, combining reflection with respect.
+The day after Easter is dedicated to remembrance.
+Many families visit cemeteries, combining reflection with respect for ancestors.

 Armenian Easter family celebration Zatik table red eggs food traditions